-Stephen J. Bury is the Andrew W. Mellon Chief Librarian, Frick Art Reference Library, New York.
-Recent publications include Artists' Multiples, 1935-2000 (2001), Multiplication (2001), Breaking the Rules: the Printed Face of the European Avant Garde, 1900-1937 (2007), Artists' Multiples, 1935-2000 (2001), and Multiplication (2001).
-He is also the Advisory Editor (2011-) of the Benezit Dictionary of Artists.
-He contributed a chapter on Veshch (1922) and G (1923-6) for The Oxford Critical and Cultural History of Modernist Magazines: Vol.3: Europe 1880-1940 (2013).
-He is working on a chapter on Futurist typography for The Handbook of International Futurism (2014), a new edition of Artists' Books: The Book as a Work of Art, which was first published in 1995, a book about the relationship between science fiction and constructivism, and a catalogue raisonné on the British painter, Noel Forster.
-He writes regularly for Art Monthly and Cassone.
-He is a member of Arts and Humanities Research Council (UK) Peer Review College.
+Stephen J. Bury is the Andrew W. Mellon Chief Librarian, Frick Art Reference Library.
+Recent publications include Artists' Multiples, 1935-2000 (2001), Multiplication (2001), Breaking the Rules: the Printed Face of the European Avant Garde, 1900-1937 (2007) and a new edition of Artists' Books: The Book as a Work of Art (2015), which was first published in 1995.
+He was the first Advisory Editor (2011-2014) of the online Benezit Dictionary of Artists.
+He contributed a chapter on Veshch (1922) and G (1923-6) for The Oxford Critical and Cultural History of Modernist Magazines: Vol.3: Europe 1880-1940 (2013) and a chapter on Futurist typography for The Handbook of International Futurism (2018).
+His chapter "Museum Libraries and Archives in the Digital 21st Century" was published in Museums and Digital Culture, edited by Tula Giannini and Jonathan Bowen, in June 2019.
+He is researching a book about the relationship between science fiction and constructivism.
+He writes regularly for Art Monthly, Cassone and Print Quarterly.
+He was a member of Arts and Humanities Research Council (UK) Peer Review College 2005-2015.
 He has successfully supervised seven PhDs (two as Director of Studies) and has been the external examiner of seven PhDs.
 He curated the exhibition Breaking the Rules at the British Library (2007-8) and Aphasic Disturbance at CHELSEAspace, London (2011).
 He is one of the organizers of The Frick's Digital Art History Lab.
 He is the Chair of the Board of the Center for Book Arts, New York, a member of the Public Exhibitions Committee of the Grolier Club, the Advisory Council of the American Trust for the British Library and the Wallach Division Committee, New York Public Library.